 To ensure we address this issue, United Way funds strategies that:

 - Provide intensive one-on-one case management to teach budgeting skills and develop short and long-term goals.

 - Raise awareness of the importance of building and increasing savings and credit through financial literacy seminars, educational materials, and workshops.

 - Increase employability and develop a dependable workforce utilizing career counselors and classroom training.

 - Utilize learned skills to increase total income and acquire essentials, such as cars, homes, and insurance.

-Of the individuals who participated in United Way-funded financial stability programs:
+Of the individuals who participated in United Way-funded asset building programs: